uber/kraken/README.md

 - **Highly available**.
 No component is a single point of failure.
 - **Secure**.
 Support uploader authentication and data integrity protection through TLS.
 - **Pluggable storage options**.
 Instead of managing data, Kraken plugs into reliable blob storage options, like S3, HDFS or another registry.
-The storage interface is simple, and new options are easy to add.
+The storage interface is simple and new options are easy to add.
 - **Lossless cross cluster replication**.
 Kraken supports rule-based async replication between clusters.